openeuropa/documentation/docs/initiative/how-to-contribute.md

 ### Pull requests

 * Fill in the provided template.
-You can see a sample [here](#pull-request-template.md)
+You can see a sample [here](../templates/pull-request-template.md).
-* Make sure include (if not available yet) and run the [Code Review component](https://github.com/openeuropa/code-review) before submitting the pull request.
+* Make sure to include (if not available yet) and run the [Code Review component](https://github.com/openeuropa/code-review) before submitting the pull request.
-* End all files with a newline
+* End all files with a newline.

 ## Style guide

 ### Git commit messages

-* Start the comment with the ticket number.
+* If the commit refers to an issue or a ticket, start the comment with the issue or ticket number, then add a colon and a space ("#1234: " or "OPENEUROPA-1234: ").
-* Use the present tense ("Add feature" not "Added feature")
+* Use the present tense ("Add feature" not "Added feature").
-* Use the imperative mood ("Move element to..." not "Moves element to...")
+* Use the imperative mood ("Move element to..." not "Moves element to...").
 * Limit the first line to 72 characters or less.
+* Do not end the first line with a period.

+Example of commit message: "#1234: Implement automatic feature generator".

 ### Code styling